rtwolfe/portfolio/portfolio.md

 # The Compiler Stack

 *Four compilers.
-Every phase where ambiguity kills you.*
+Agent governance.
+Full SDLC automation.*

 </div>

 <br>

+---

-## 1. Castellan — Agent Compiler
+## 1. Castellan — Agentic Compiler

-**Define agents in YAML.
-Compile, govern, test, audit, and deploy them.**
+**The agentic compiler.
+YAML in, governed production agent out.
+Governance is structural, not optional.**

 > The problem: every team building AI agents hits the same wall.
 The prototype works.
-Then production hits back — the agent says things it shouldn't, costs $47 on a single session, crashes on a flaky API call, and nobody can prove it won't go off-script next week.
-Most agent frameworks are code-first and quality-last.
-They hand you a runtime and leave governance, testing, and deployment as an exercise for the reader.
+Then production demands governance — the agent says things it shouldn't, costs $47 on a single session, crashes on a flaky API call, and nobody can prove it won't go off-script next week.
+Most agent frameworks are code-first and governance-last.
+They hand you a runtime and leave governance, testing, compliance, and deployment as an exercise for the reader.
+Governance gets bolted on after the fact — if it gets added at all.

-Castellan flips the model.
+Castellan is an **agentic compiler** — the first tool that makes agent governance structural rather than aspirational.
 Write a declarative YAML spec.
-Compile it through a 5-stage pipeline.
-Run it against Anthropic, OpenAI, or Google.
-Gate every response through runtime guardrails.
-Audit the entire agent against the OWASP Top 10 for Agentic Applications.
-Export to Python, Docker, FastAPI, Kubernetes, Temporal, LangGraph, CrewAI, AutoGen, Haystack, or Claude Code skill — with optional embedded governance that travels with the deployed agent.
-Validated before they run.
-Not after they fail.
+Castellan compiles it through a 5-stage pipeline, enforces constitutional governance at compile time and runtime, gates every response through inline guardrails, audits the entire agent against the OWASP Top 10 for Agentic Applications, and exports to 7 deployment targets — Python, Docker, FastAPI, Kubernetes, Temporal, Claude Code skill, or client delivery package — with optional embedded governance that travels with the deployed agent across LangGraph, CrewAI, AutoGen, and Haystack.

+This isn't a framework.
+It's a **compiler**.
+The agent is governed before it runs.
+Validated before it deploys.
+Monitored after it ships.

-Think of it as **Terraform for AI agents**: declarative, version-controlled, auditable, CI/CD-ready.
+Think of it as **Terraform for AI agents**: declarative, version-controlled, auditable, governed, CI/CD-ready.

 ### The Compilation Pipeline